josh-clarke/pug-web-starter-files/README.md

 ```

 * Compresses JS files with [Uglify](https://www.npmjs.com/package/gulp-uglify)
-* No linger—add your own if needed
+* No linter—add your own if needed
 * [Sourcemaps](https://www.npmjs.com/package/gulp-sourcemaps) is available but not configured for JavaScript

 ### Images